robotraconteur/robotraconteur_companion/README.md

 ## Standard Service Types Usage

-The library contains compiled stardard service type thunk code.
+The library contains compiled standard service type thunk code.
 To use the standard service types without custom types, use the following in the CMake lists:

     find_package(RobotRaconteurCompanion REQUIRED)